In our summer reading series, Vocabulary.com gets up close and personal with the authors of some of our favorite books about summer.

 In Menon's first book, When Dimple Met Rishi, recent graduate Dimple Shah can't wait to spend the summer before college immersed in a program for aspiring app developers — but she never expects that one of her classmates will be the boy her traditional parents want her to marry.
 Menon's second novel, From Twinkle, with Love, focuses on an aspiring filmmaker who hopes to make her mark at her school's Midsummer Night celebration with a gender-swapped retelling of Dracula.

-Our custom-made vocabulary lists for When Dimple Met Rishi and From Twinkle, with Love will help your students get the most out of these popular rom-coms.
-And stay tuned for lists for Menon's newest novel, There's Something About Sweetie, coming soon.
+Our custom-made vocabulary lists for When Dimple Met Rishi, From Twinkle, with Love, and Menon's latest novel, There's Something About Sweetie, will help your students get the most out of these popular rom-coms.

 In an interview with Amanda M. Leff, Vocabulary.com's Director of Curriculum Development, Sandhya Menon discussed her novels, recommended more great summer reads, and revealed a couple of her favorite words (they might surprise you!).
 She also talked about her latest book, There's Something About Sweetie, which came out on May 14th.